List of Southern California transit agencies: GO WEST Transit

-Guadalupe Transit

-The city of Guadalupe operates the Guadalupe Shuttle, the Guadalupe Flyer to Santa Maria and ADA service.

 Huntington Park Express

 The city of Huntington Park operates a single shuttle route called Huntington Park Express or HP Express.
 Service is provided Monday through Saturday on a loop that winds around the city every 25 minutes.

+I-Line shuttle

+The city of Inglewood operates one free shuttle route called I-Line shuttle in a clockwise route within city limits.